m1093782566/Announcement-on-BOSH_CloudStack_CPI/Announcement_BOSH_CloudStack_CPI.md

 * Fog Support

 ### Stemcell Builder
-ZJU-CST used standard Ubuntu10.04 ISO file to build stemcells for both MicroBOSH and BOSH.
+ZJU-CST used standard Ubuntu10.04 ISO file to build [stemcells](http://docs.cloudfoundry.org/bosh/glossary.html#stemcell) for both MicroBOSH and BOSH.
 NTT used Ubuntu10.04 of a backported kernel version due to some compatibility problems in their environment.
 Unfortunately, aufs, which is essential for warden in Cloud Foundry V2, is missing in the backported kernel.
-So, we decided to try standard Ubuntu12.04 as the base OS of stemcells for both MicroBOSH and BOSH after brainstorms.
-We found that, with a minor patch of cf-release, ubuntu12.04 is compatible with BOSH and Cloud Foundry.
+So, we decided to try standard Ubuntu12.04 as the base OS of stemcells for both MicroBOSH and BOSH after brainstorming together.
+We found that, with a minor patch of [cf-release](https://github.com/cloudfoundry/cf-release/pull/305#issuecomment-36476767), Ubuntu12.04 is compatible with BOSH and Cloud Foundry.
 The patch only modifies the deployment process of Cloud Foundry, so it does not impact Cloud Foundry itself.
+In fact, this issue has been solved since cf-release v160 by updating nginx to 1.4.5.

-### Upload Stemcell
+### Create Stemcell
-When referring to API call create_stemcell in CPI, ZJU-CST used an extra web server as a entrepot when uploading stemcells, which follows the OpenStack style, but NTT didn't used an extra web server and took the volume route same as AWS pattern.
+When referring to API call create_stemcell in CPI, ZJU-CST used an extra web server as a entrepot to store the stemcell temporarily while uploading, which follows the OpenStack style, but NTT didn't use an extra web server and took the volume route same as AWS pattern.
+Implementation [A]:

 Implementation [A]: